 Blogger Comment: Franklin you are a liar.
 Every time you open your mouth you tell another lie.
 The lawsuit will prove you had the keylogger software placed on the Lockhart computers.
-To show what a liar you are here are some examples of previous blogs.
+To show what a liar you are here is some examples of previous blogs.
 You didn't take $150,000.00 from Sheriff's Office funds to invest in Greg Steenson's Title Mart Ponzi Scheme either did you?
 You took those funds from your savings account and from your State Retirement Funds, didn't you?
-We can't tell you how many state and county employees told us that you could not possibly withdrawn those funds from State Retirement.
+We can't tell you how many state and county employees told us that you could not possibly withdraw those funds from State Retirement.
 We encourage our readers do a little homework before they believe this lie.
 In addition, a year before Franklin invested into the Title Marts she borrowed $5,000.00 from the Title Marts.
 Franklin's Special Bud Greg Steenson who went to prison for cheating banks out of several million dollars in 2004 from another used car adventure even contributed to Sheriff Ana Franklin's 2014 bid for sheriff by writing her a campaign donation from none other than the Title Mart funds.

 Daniel Lockhart, who lives with and formerly worked for his grandmother in Falkville, said in a sworn deposition that Justin Powell arranged for him to get the keystroke software to capture Glenda Lockhart’s computer passwords.

 Daniel Lockhart said he and Powell met with Shane Edge.
 Edge “downloaded the keylogger, showed me how to get it on there and everything,” Lockhart said in his statement.